Group 17 Rugby League: Western Riverina Community Cup Era (2018-present)

-The competition was revived in 2018 as the Group 17 ProTen Community Cup, with six teams participating.
+The competition was revived in 2018 as the Group 17 Western Riverina Community Cup, with six teams participating.
 The format involved a knockout and five rounds followed by semi-finals and a grand final.
-In each round, all three games were played at the same venue.
+In each round, all three games were played at the same venue, similar to the NRL's Magic Round concept.
 The season increased to six games the following year, where it has remained.